 Genesis Technical Systems Named Total Telecom Innovation Award Finalist

-This nomination recognises the innovation behind DSL Rings, which, after five year’s Research & Development from Genesis Technical Systems, was launched at the Broadband World Forum in 2012.
+This nomination recognizes the innovation behind DSL Rings, which, after five year’s Research & Development from Genesis Technical Systems, was launched at the Broadband World Forum in 2012.

-“It is a great honour for Genesis to be recognised for our innovative work, amongst many of the big-name players in the industry.
+“It is a great honor for Genesis to be recognized for our innovative work, amongst many of the big-name players in the industry.
 Years of hard work in research and development are now paying off.
 This nomination shows us the industry is sitting up and taking notice,” said Nigel Hall, Managing Director at Genesis Technical Systems.

-Founded in 1999, the World Communication Awards recognise the companies and individuals responsible for the innovations, achievements and great new services that are helping to build tomorrows industry.
-The Awards are open to all communications providers, whether they are a traditional carrier, service provider, multimedia content provider or another organisation providing a communication service.
+Founded in 1999, the World Communication Awards recognize the companies and individuals responsible for the innovations, achievements and great new services that are helping to build tomorrows industry.
+The Awards are open to all communications providers, whether they are a traditional carrier, service provider, multimedia content provider or another organization providing a communication service.